-See Photo 1 for the 3.5mm mono plug that you'll connect to the other end of your trigger cable.
+See Photo 1 for the 3.5mm mono plug that you'll connect to one end of your cable.

 Remove the jacket from the plug and slip it over the cut end of the cable.
 The threaded end must be toward the cut end of the cable.
 Strip back the gray insulation on the free end of the cable about 1/4" and then strip the insulation on the red and black wires about 1/8".
 See Photo 2.